 Editing by AskAwayHealth Team

-All AskAwayHealth articles are edited by practising Medical Practitioners on a wide range of health care conditions to provide evidence-based guidance and to help promote quality health care.
-The advice in our material is not meant to replace the management of your specific condition by a qualified health care practitioner.
+All AskAwayHealth articles are written by practising Medical Practitioners to help promote quality healthcare.
+The advice in our material is not meant to replace a qualified healthcare practitioner’s management of your specific condition.